usco/usco-ultiviewer/notes.md

   - this means that the objectIds in the annotations data structures should refer to INSTANCES not IMPLEMENTATIONS

+  - actually we need both or for it to be user settable: this means : we need
+      * a partId/ hash
+      * an instance id/hash

+  - partIds : via bom ?
+  - instanceIDs: numeric, uuid ??
+  - needs to be recallable with bare-bones systems

 USER INTERACTIONS
 =================